faber-1/parsite/README.md

 Right now this is just for fun.
 I wrote it in a day, and it is not meant to be used in a serious manner, however I do plan to develop this project more.

-If you plan to use this, you can just clone the library somewhere and copy the folder into the lib directory of your dune project.
+If you plan to use this, I will upload this to opam after a few checks.

 I'd also like to thank [this video](https://www.youtube.com/watch?v=RDalzi7mhdY) for the help and inspiration.